Workers' Comp Physical Therapy: Post-Injury

 Post-Injury Physical Therapy Services

-At any of our locations, an injured worker can expect the following services:
+At any of our over 100 locations, an injured worker can expect the following services:

 - Full consultation to determine a treatment plan